Angel Hair Pasta with Chilean Sea Bass, Shrimp, Baby Spinach in a Delicate Lobster Bisque

 Angel Hair Rice Pasta with Chilean Sea Bass, Shrimp, Baby Spinach, Bottarga and Burrata Foam in a Delicate Lobster Bisque

-Recipe courtesy of Chef Mario Cassineri, BICE Ristorante
+Recipe courtesy of Chef Mario Cassineri, formerly of BICE Ristorante

 Ingredients for Lobster Broth (you could ask at your local seafood market if they ever have lobster or shrimp shells)